 The Geminid meteor shower is the most reliable and prolific meteor shower of the year.

-This year, the Moon won’t be present on the evening of the Geminids peak.
-Therefore, the sky will be dark which will reveal even more of the fainter meteors.
+This year, the Moon will be present on the evening of the Geminids peak drowning out the fainter ones with its light. but you will still see the brighter meteors.